top of page

 Definition

-In order to discuss the topic of workload management, we must define it.
-When discussing workload, we are referring to imposed stress and primarily talking in terms of Acute vs. Chronic workload.
-An important distinction to be made is that there is no specific span of time when discussing workload spikes in the context of pain and injury.
-Acute workload is always discussed in reference to the Chronic time frame.
-Acute could be in reference to one day in a week, a week within a month, or even one “bad” rep out of a day’s work that stressed a tissue beyond its current capabilities.
+To discuss workload management, we first need to define it.
+When we talk about workload, we refer to imposed stress, primarily in terms of acute versus chronic workload.
+An important distinction is that there is no specific span of time when discussing workload spikes in the context of pain and injury.
+Acute workload is always referenced against the chronic timeframe.
+Acute could refer to one day in a week, a week within a month, or even one "bad" rep in a day’s work that stresses a tissue beyond its current capabilities.

 A Necessary Foundation

-Similar to how injury rates are at their highest at the start of spring training, we see an increase in problems within the first few weeks of an athlete's stay due to a spike in daily workload.
-While we try to educate athletes on how to prepare for the demands of training before they arrive, we can only control so many variables before they step through our doors.
-It is these spikes in acute workload that exceed what the athlete has been chronically exposed to that often leads them down the path of experiencing some form of pain.
+Similar to how injury rates are highest at the start of spring training, we often see an increase in problems within the first few weeks of an athlete's stay due to a spike in daily workload.
+While we educate athletes on preparing for training demands before they arrive, we can only control so many variables.
+It is these spikes in acute workload that exceed what the athlete has been chronically exposed to that often lead to pain.

-The body may be a resilient adaptation machine, but it takes time to adapt.
-This is where training progressions come into play in both the weight room and on the skill development side.
-Hopefully, athletes come prepared to train but if an athlete is under-trained or lacks exposure to certain stimuli, such as weighted balls or a consistent lifting routine, we have to take time to establish a base workload tolerance.
-An ideal strategy is to establish a high volume of work at submaximal intensities.
-From there, the periodization is primarily linear where the volume will decrease slightly as intensity increases over time.
-Once we have an athlete accustomed to handling a solid workload on both sides, then we start the balancing act as we drive them towards higher outputs.
-However, an obstacle that sometimes rears its ugly head in the process of improving the body's tolerance to high stress, is pain.
+The body is a resilient adaptation machine, but it takes time to adapt.
+This is where training progressions come into play in both the weight room and skill development.
+Ideally, athletes come prepared to train, but if an athlete is under-trained or lacks exposure to certain stimuli, such as weighted balls or a consistent lifting routine, we need to take time to establish a base workload tolerance.

 Let’s Talk About Pain

-In the early stages, pain is an alarm system that’s worth paying attention to.
-Pain is extremely complex, multifactorial and sometimes downright confusing.
-In the context of this discussion, pain can be a warning that the body is experiencing a significantly greater amount of stress than it has been exposed to previously and to proceed with caution.
+In the early stages, pain is an alarm system worth paying attention to.
+Pain is extremely complex, multifactorial, and sometimes downright confusing.
+In this context, pain can be a warning that the body is experiencing significantly more stress than it has previously and to proceed with caution.

-You can think about this alarm system in terms of having a threshold that has to be crossed before it is set off, and your chronic workload as what establishes that threshold.
-In many instances, an athlete experiences pain when their acute workload exceeds this threshold.
-It doesn’t mean they’ve injured themselves, but it may have triggered an inflammatory response in a tissue that wasn’t prepared for the stress it is now experiencing.
+Many athletes experience pain when their acute workload exceeds this threshold.
+It doesn’t necessarily mean they’ve injured themselves, but it may have triggered an inflammatory response in tissue that wasn’t prepared for the stress.

-Physical stress is not the only consideration when addressing this issue.
-Stress is stress and everything counts from the physical, psychosocial, and occupational domains.
-While this less so applies in our setting, it may apply more in yours.
-For example, it has been demonstrated in D1 football athletes that injury rates are doubled during periods of high academic stress.
-You have to respect all additional variables from school and work to playing games to relationship trouble and do your best to manage the variables you can control like promoting sleep habits, quality nutrition, and modifying training demands appropriately.
+Physical stress isn’t the only consideration.
+Stress is stress, and everything counts—from physical to psychosocial to occupational domains.
+While this may apply less in our setting, it is significant in others.
+For example, D1 football athletes have double the injury rates during periods of high academic stress.
+It's essential to respect all variables, from school and work to playing games and relationship troubles, and manage the variables you can control, such as promoting sleep habits, quality nutrition, and modifying training demands appropriately.

 Conclusion

-Hopefully this brief dive into workload and pain response provides a more holistic lens to view your athletes through.
-If you want a deeper dive into any of these topics, I recommend surfing through the links throughout the article.
-In part 2, we will discuss more specifically the application of these principles in the day-to-day management of our athletes.
+I hope this brief dive into workload and pain response provides a more holistic perspective for viewing your athletes.
+For a deeper dive into any of these topics, I recommend exploring the links throughout the article.
+In part two, we will discuss the application of these principles in the day-to-day management of our athletes.